NuriEraySahin/django-sql-middleware-package-demo-project/roadmaps/django_roadmap.md

 Django ORM is a core and powerful component of the Django Framework.
 Using Django-ORM, we can simplify the database-related operations in an object-oriented way.

-In this comprehensive guide, you’ll dive deep into the art of the Django ORM and discover key strategies that pave the way for writing elegant, efficient, and maintainable code.

-the real efficiency of using an ORM in Django is balancing readability and performance
+The real efficiency of using an ORM in Django is balancing readability and performance

 ## Contents